Libvirt Realms

 The operational state of the host.
 Can be one of the following:

-- No Scheduling: A connection will be established to the host, but no new VMs will be scheduled to it.
+• No Scheduling: A connection will be established to the host, but no new VMs will be scheduled for it.
 This allows for the management of existing VMs without allowing new VMs.
 Useful for nodes that need to be brought down gracefully.

-- Disabled: No connection to the host will be made, and no VMs will be scheduled to it.
+• Disabled: No connection to the host will be made, and no VMs will be scheduled for it.

 Static Address Translation